Mattia Viti: Style of play

-A left-footed center-back with a good physical presence, he is seen as a technically gifted defender, able to launch offensive movements from the back, who doesn't hesitate to take risks and dribble to move froward.
+A left-footed centre-back with a good physical presence, he is seen as a technically gifted defender, able to launch offensive movements from the back, who doesn't hesitate to take risks and dribble to move froward.

-Proactive in putting pressure on the opponent, he has a good discipline—not having received a single card during his first 6 months in Serie A—but still does his far share of defensive tasks, as he was for example among the top 1% of center backs in the top 5 European leagues in therms of blocks, halfway through his first Serie A season.
+Proactive in putting pressure on the opponent, he has a good discipline—not having received a single card during his first six months in Serie A—but still does his far share of defensive tasks, as he was for example among the top 1% of centre-backs in the top 5 European leagues in therms of blocks, halfway through his first Serie A season.

 Very soon compared to former Empoli star Daniele Rugani, his profile is often associated with the one of Alessandro Bastoni.
 He cites Sergio Ramos and Paolo Maldini as his main inspirations as a player.